obilohii/cybersecurity-home-lab/ReadMe.md

 # Cybersecurity Home Lab

 ## Overview
-This repository documents my progress as I build my cybersecurity home lab and continue transitioning into the cybersecurity field.
+This repository documents my journey transitioning into cybersecurity, with a focus on building hands-on experience using tools like Kali Linux, Wireshark, Nmap, and other SOC-relevant technologies.

+## Day 1 — Lab Setup & Environment Initialization

-## What I worked on today
+### What I worked on
-- Set up my GitHub repository for documenting lab progress
+- Created and structured my GitHub repository for tracking progress
-- Started setting up Kali Linux in my virtual environment
+- Installed and began configuring Kali Linux in a virtual environment
-- Worked through initial configuration steps
+- Navigated initial setup and system configuration steps
-- Explored basic networking information inside Kali Linux
+- Explored basic networking information within Kali Linux
-- Began learning how Kali Linux fits into a cybersecurity lab environment
+- Began understanding how Kali Linux fits into a cybersecurity lab

+---

-## Notes from today
+## Notes from Today
-Today was focused on getting the environment ready and understanding the setup process.
-I also ran into a few beginner setup issues, which helped me become more familiar with the system and troubleshooting process.
+Today was focused on environment setup and getting comfortable inside Kali Linux.
+I encountered several beginner issues during setup, which helped me start developing troubleshooting skills and become more familiar with how Linux systems behave.

+This was my first step in moving from theory into hands-on cybersecurity work.

+---

-## Tools used
+## Tools Used
 - Kali Linux
-- Virtualization software
+- Virtual Machine (VirtualBox / UTM)
 - GitHub

+---

-## What I learned
+## What I Learned
-- Kali Linux is a Linux distribution designed for cybersecurity work
+- Kali Linux is a specialized Linux distribution used for penetration testing and security analysis
-- Documentation is important for tracking technical progress
-- Setting up a home lab takes patience and troubleshooting
+- Setting up a lab environment requires patience and problem-solving
+- Documentation is important for tracking progress and reinforcing learning
+- Even simple setup steps can introduce real-world troubleshooting scenarios

+---

-## Next steps
+## Next Steps
-- Finish configuring Kali Linux
+- Complete Kali Linux configuration
-- Learn basic Linux commands
+- Learn and practice basic Linux commands
-- Practice networking commands
+- Begin networking fundamentals (IP, interfaces, scanning)
-- Begin using beginner-friendly cybersecurity tools in the lab
+- Start using tools like Nmap and Wireshark